repoze/repoze.who/docs/plugins.rst

 You can register a plugin as willing to act as an "identifier".
 An identifier examines the WSGI environment and attempts to extract credentials from the environment.
 These credentials are used by authenticator plugins to perform authentication.
-In some cases, an identification plugin can "preauthenticate" an identity (and can thus act as an authenticator plugin).

 Authenticator Plugins
 +++++++++++++++++++++